 Mountains to Sound Greenway

-By 1991, participants from federal, state, and local governments, as well as landowners, recreation interests, wildlife experts, and local people were all working on the plan, and The Trust for Public Land established the Mountains to Sound Greenway Trust as a separate organization with the sole mission of protecting the Greenway.
-Jim Ellis, the Greenway Trust’s founding president, believed that conservation and economic development could co-exist and complement each other.
+By 1991, participants from federal, state, and local governments, as well as landowners, recreation interests, wildlife experts, and local people, were all working on the plan, and Trust for Public Land established the Mountains to Sound Greenway Trust as a separate organization, with the sole mission of protecting the greenway.
+Jim Ellis, the Greenway Trust’s founding president, believed that conservation and economic development could coexist and complement each other.
 That vision remains the driving force behind our land conservation efforts, 30 years later.

 However, population growth continues to threaten key natural areas and places where people of all ages and abilities can easily enjoy nature.
-In order to secure the legacy of the Greenway for future generations, it is essential we take action now to conserve key lands in public ownership.
+To secure the legacy of the greenway for future generations, it is essential that we take action now to conserve key lands in public ownership.

 Thanks to Ellis, the greenway is a treasure trove of public lands that we all own together.
 Its future rests on the decisions we make together today.
 Investing in these lands sustains our unique quality of life by expanding and strengthening our connection to nature.